fredericbarthelet/blog-theodo-article-homebridge/README.md

 ### Instructions

 Let's code a plugin for a fake switch.

+Create a new repository containing a `package.json` file to manage our dependancies, and a `index.js` file that will contain our plugin core logic.

 We will made the following assumption regarding our switch API:
 * it can be controlled through a RESTful API over HTTP protocol on our LAN
 * the switch IP address on our LAN is 192.168.0.10